STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 ```
 The resulting colored point clouds are contained in several PLY files `fig_*.ply` contained in one folder for each figure.

-The following images show the results for the Figure 15-b frome the folder `fig_015b`
+The following images show the results for the Figure 15-b from the folder `fig_015b` using scale thresholds 5, 15, 20 and 25
 |![](img/fig_15b_005.jpg) | ![](img/fig_15b_015.jpg) | ![](img/fig_15b_020.jpg) | ![](img/fig_15b_025.jpg)|
 |-------------------------|--------------------------|--------------------------|-------------------------|
 |`fig_15b_005.ply`        | `fig_15b_015.ply`        | `fig_15b_020.ply`        | `fig_15b_025.ply`       |